-Your Blood Sugar is Important
+Blood Sugar is Crucial for Your Brain!

 The Title Says It All…